MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-script-single-node-kubeadm.md

 ## Cleanup

-1. The [cleanup-bdc.sh](https://raw.githubusercontent.com/microsoft/sql-server-samples/master/samples/features/sql-big-data-cluster/deployment/kubeadm/ubuntu-single-node-vm/cleanup-bdc.sh) script is provided as convenience to reset the environment in case of errors.
-However, we recommend that you use a virtual machine for testing purposes and use the snapshot capabiility in your hyper-visor to rollback the virtual machine to a clean state.
+The [cleanup-bdc.sh](https://raw.githubusercontent.com/microsoft/sql-server-samples/master/samples/features/sql-big-data-cluster/deployment/kubeadm/ubuntu-single-node-vm/cleanup-bdc.sh) script is provided as convenience to reset the environment if necessary.
+However, we recommend that you use a virtual machine for testing purposes and use the snapshot capability in your hypervisor to roll back the virtual machine to a clean state.

 ## Next steps

-Follow [this tutorial](tutorial-load-sample-data.md) to get started with using big data cluster.
+To get started with using big data clusters, see [Tutorial: Load sample data into a SQL Server big data cluster](tutorial-load-sample-data.md).